arongas/python-examples/README.md

 * Range

 ## Hangman
-Exercise where everything until current chapter are used
+Exercise where everything until current chapter are used.
+This application implements hangman game

+## Caesar encryption/decryption
+This application takes as input a message a shift number and a direction = command to encrypt or decrypt and outputs an enctypted or decrypted text by shifting text characters.
+Using this exercise one can see/learn
+* Methods with input